juanlopes/sparrow/data/experiments/README.md

 The best solutions ever produced by `sparrow` for each of the instances are stored in [records](../records) folder.

-The final solutions and logs for all experiments used in the performance comparison in the paper stored in the [benchmark_runs](benchmark_runs) folder.
+The final solutions and logs for all experiments that comprise the performance comparison in the paper are stored in the [benchmark_runs](benchmark_runs) folder.

 #### Reproduction of comparative experiments
 The experiments were all executed via GitHub Actions, on a self-hosted runner equipped with an AMD Ryzen 9 7950X CPU.
 This system was running Ubuntu 20.04 LTS under WSL2 on Windows 11.
 The exact commands to run a benchmark are defined in [single_bench.yml](../../.github/workflows/single_bench.yml).

-For every entry in [benchmark_runs](benchmark_runs) the included log file contains all the information required for exact reproduction:
+For every entry in [benchmark_runs](benchmark_runs) the log file contains all the information required for exact reproduction:
 ```
 [BENCH] git commit hash: 4d70ca7f468957a046a74bbb614b896f0ad463e3
 [BENCH] system time: 2025-03-28T19:13:40.628237341Z